slightknack/slightknack.dev/content/blog/next-steps.md

 In addition to `=`, it's now possible to match inside functions, blocks, typedefs, macrodefs, etc. Just remember to use `..` to collect multiple arguments, say in the case of functions (`..a -> b`) or blocks (`{ ..a }`).

-The only thing you can *not* match inside of are forms. to match inside a form, you must lay it out:
+The only thing you can *not* match inside of are forms.
+To match inside a form, you must lay it out:

 ```
 -- note, instead of two macros